saitjr/STGalaxyView/README.md

 # STGalaxyView

 A particle effects just like galaxy.
+Run on simulator or iOS device much more smooth than the screenshot.

 ## ScreenShot